tjfontaine/cloudnative/distributed-systems-management/service-mesh-and-discovery/Istio/Tutorial.md

 # Getting Started with Istio

 As discussed in our [Overview](Readme.md), in this tutorial we will deploy Istio and learn about some of its features.
 Istio has many features, too many to cover in an introductory tutorial.
-Our aim here is to get things up and running and position ourselves for more learning.
+Our aim here is to get things up and running and position ourselves for future exploration.

-Initially, we will deploy Istio on an existing Kubernetes cluster.
-In our deployment, we will enable useful features such as Jaeger for tracing, Prometheus for metrics and Grafana for visualization.
+In our deployment, we will enable useful features such as Grafana and Prometheus.
+We will also install Kiali, a very nice mesh visualization tool.
 Once we have our deployment up and running, we will get a sample application deployed and configured.
 Finally, we will borrow a few examples of using Istio from the upstream [Istio documentation](https://istio.io/docs) to demonstrate some features.

 You can find the prerequisites for this tutorial in the Overview as mentioned above.